A mobile telecoms mast against a clear sky, representing spectrum authorisation and awards

 Why it matters now

-A spectrum licence is not a telecommunications licence.
-It authorises use of specific frequencies subject to specific conditions.
+A spectrum licence authorises use of specified frequencies on specified conditions.
 Those conditions directly affect commercial value: use restrictions, coverage obligations, interference limits, tradability restrictions, and duration all determine what you can do with the spectrum and what it is worth.

-The common error is treating spectrum as a commodity rather than a regulated right.
-Spectrum licences contain use conditions that are prescriptive and enforceable.
+A spectrum licence carries use conditions that Ofcom enforces.
 An MNO that acquires spectrum in a competition award has no discretion to use it for purposes outside the licence conditions, even if technically feasible.
 A satellite operator that receives a licence subject to interference mitigation requirements cannot simply ignore those requirements if interference occurs.
 A private network operator that uses spectrum without a licence, or outside the scope of its licence, faces enforcement action and criminal prosecution.

-Many businesses also fail to understand the difference between individual licences, shared access licences, and unlicensed spectrum.
+Individual licences, shared access licences and unlicensed spectrum are legally distinct categories.
 Individual licences confer exclusive use rights over a geographic area or nationwide (depending on the licence terms) and are typically awarded by auction.
 Shared Access Licences permit multiple operators to use the same frequencies in the same geographic area, subject to coordination and interference limits.
 Unlicensed spectrum (including Wi-Fi and new 6 GHz bands) is available without a licence but subject to technical use conditions and no protection from other users.
-The commercial and operational implications of each model are distinct, and many businesses make investment decisions without fully understanding which model applies to their use case.
+An investor should establish which of the three the target holds before pricing the deal.

-Acquisition due diligence on spectrum-holding companies frequently fails to assess the true restrictions on the target’s spectrum rights.
-A spectrum licence can be acquired but its conditions are typically not.
+A transfer is effected by the holder surrendering its licence and Ofcom granting a new one to the buyer, so the buyer takes the licence on Ofcom’s terms.
 An acquirer inherits the duration of the licence, the use conditions, any coverage obligations, and any outstanding enforcement action.
 If the target’s licence is subject to coverage requirements it has not met, the acquirer acquires that liability.
 If the licence is approaching expiry and Ofcom’s policy has changed in the interim, the licence may not be renewed or may be renewed on different terms.

 The Advisor’s Perspective